Get a Pittsburgh medical malpractice lawyer who will fight for you

 Breach of Duty of Care

-Secondly, your Pittsburgh medical malpractice lawyers must prove that your doctor breached the standard of care.
-Often times, this will require testimony from medical experts, who can help your team and the jury understand the complexities of your case.
+Secondly, your medical malpractice lawyers must prove that your doctor breached the standard of care to commit the medical malpractice.
+Often times, this will require testimony from medical malpractice experts, who can help your team and the jury understand the complexities of your medical malpractice case.
 At trial, expert witnesses battle over whether the treating physician’s actions conformed to acceptable medical standards.
 As a result, you’ll need a Pittsburgh medical malpractice lawyer who understands the science and how to use medical records, reports, and experts to build a winning strategy.

 Thirdly, and often times most difficultly, you need to convince a jury that your doctor’s breach of his or her duty is what caused your injuries.
 While this may not sound difficult, this is typically a challenging task.
 Many patients suffer from multiple conditions and/or diseases.
 This can make the cause of the injuries hard to determine.
 To win, your lawyer will need to convince the jury “by a preponderance of the evidence” that your injuries are your doctor’s fault, not yours.